So who is running this show, down on the farm?

 “We had a fantastic weekend – can’t wait for next year” For the Love of Yarn

-Wool@J13 comes to you courtesy of Ingrid Wagner and Val James, two women who have joined their considerable forces to bring you this first time vibrant and stimulating show, designed to celebrate and help you to learn about all things woolly through its exhibitors, exhibitions, workshops & talks.
+Wool@J13 comes to you courtesy of Ingrid Wagner and Val James, two women who have joined their considerable forces to bring you this vibrant and stimulating show, designed to celebrate and help you to learn about all things woolly through its exhibitors, exhibitions, workshops & talks.
 Music, some mayhem and senses stealing Street Food from all around the world have been mixed into the equation.
 Ingrid & Val like fun as well as wool.
 They think you’ll like it too.

 Ingrid has a passion for colour.
 She is a visual artist and textile designer with a background in film & theatre who started her own interiors business in 2005.
 She holds a First Class Honours degree in Textile Design and a Masters in Cultural Management.
 She has lived in Poland, Russia & Morocco and now in Milford, Staffordshire.
 Her feet tend to itch if she stands still, so she hardly ever does.
 Her passion for colour is almost matched by a passion for teaching & learning.

 Val James, on the other hand, has a passion for animals and conservation, and is one half of the couple who run the 600 acre beef and arable farm at Lower Drayton, Staffordshire.
 It has already diversified into a family fun farm, attracting visitors to learn about its continually developing new habitats and attractions.
 The farm’s year-round programme of events, activities and educational visits keeps Val just a bit busy.
 Occasionally she sleeps.

 We hope you will enjoy your visit to Wool@J13 and to the surrounding area which deserves your attention if you are making a weekend of it.
 Check out www.enjoystaffordshire.com for more very good things to do on 18th & 19th May 2019.